-FOSSI's initial focus is on increasing the number of minorities in the STEM workforce by providing scholarships to students pursuing STEM degrees at Historically Black Colleges and Universities (HBCUs) and connecting these students to internships, leadership development and mentoring opportunities at participating companies.
+FOSSI's initial focus is on increasing the number of minorities in the STEM workforce by providing scholarships to students pursuing preferred STEM degrees at Historically Black Colleges and Universities (HBCUs) and connecting these students to leadership development, mentoring, and internship opportunities at participating companies.

 - A solution that delivers real impact for companies by significantly increasing the number of students underrepresented in the STEM talent pool.

 - A demonstration of meaningful corporate social responsibility and leadership by the chemical industry.